From abstract to surreal: A toddler art development timeline

 It’s bright, it’s vivacious, but is it art?
-Your toddler may have been playing around with art supplies like crayons, markers, and paints for a while now, but at this point, it’s probably in about the same way that she plays with blocks, or plays in the sand box – she is in it for the experience, not the final product.
+Your toddler may have been playing around with art supplies like crayons, markers, and paints for a while now, but at this point, it’s probably in about the same way that they play with blocks, or plays in the sand box – they are in it for the experience, not the final product.
 There are plenty of adults who would give a lot for the ability to live in the moment like that, but most toddlers do eventually start to think a little bit less about what the paint feels like as it hits the page, and a bit more about whether they can make that mark on the page look like a kitty cat.
 The question is, when does it change?

 Why is art important for toddlers?